 Steve Gomberg is an executive with extensive experience in management, finance and corporate development in entrepreneurial companies.
 He is currently the managing director for Mondegreen Ventures LLC, an early stage investment firm with a focus on clean technology and alternative energy.
-Prior to Mondegreen, Steve was the finance director for Asia Biogas Company and one of the five corporate directors of the company.
-Asia Biogas develops, builds and operates waste to energy power plants in Southeast Asia.
-Based at the Bangkok headquarters company, he worked frequently with the firm’s subsidiary development companies in The Philippines, Indonesia and Vietnam.
+Prior to Mondegreen, Steve was the finance director and a member of the board of directors. for Asia Biogas Company, which developed renewable energy power plants throughout Southeast Asia.

 Lowell Haky is seasoned lawyer with extensive experience in the financial services industry.
 Lowell is currently the Chief if Civil and Complex Litigation for Charles Schwab & Co., Inc., where he has managed complex litigation and regulatory enforcement matters for the past 15 years.
 Prior to joining Schwab, Lowell practiced securities litigation with Zelle and Larson, LLP, in San Francisco.
 Lowell also has significant experience in commercial finance and securitizations.
 Lowell obtained a BS in finance from San Diego State University, and a JD from Golden Gate University School of Law, and is a frequent speaker on topics relating to securities litigation and law practice management.
 Email: firstname.lastname@example.org

-David leads the Strategy Team at Lyft, where he has helped the company scale from 1 market to 65 across the United States within 2 years.
+David is an entrepreneur and executive with experience in operations, strategy, and marketing at some of the fastest growing companies in Silicon Valley.
+Most recently, David was employee 25 at Lyft where he helped the company scale from 1 market to 65 across the United States within 2 years and built the internal strategy team.
 David’s passion for youth-driven environmental initiatives was sparked during his time at Stanford University, where he majored in Environmental Engineering.
 During his time there, David co-founded the Stanford Green Fund, a revolving $30,000 fund that supports student-led sustainability initiatives on the Stanford Campus.
 GSE’s connection with Nicaragua holds special meaning for David, as his parents worked there on education and water sanitization projects during the Sandinista movement.
-Email: moc.t1508756120fyl@d1508756120ivad1508756120
+Email: moc.l1529776131iamg@1529776131ytsur1529776131ldiva1529776131d1529776131">moc.l1529776131iamg@1529776131ytsur1529776131ldiva1529776131d1529776131